longhornbuckle/linalg/README.md

 - fs_vector and fs_matrix inherit from fs_tensor. dr_vector and dr_matrix inherit from dr_tensor.

   *Rationale*: I felt like it was important to establish the relationship between a vector and a matrix.
 The tensor is a rank-N abstraction for which a base set of functionality is defined (add/subtract/negate/scalar multiply/scalar divide/...).
 However, some functionality (like matrix multiply) only makes sense for matrices.
 Other functionality (like inner or outer product) only makes sense for vectors.
 - size zero extent for a tensor is not ill-formed.
-Use of a tensor with a size 0 extent - other than size, capacity, resize, reserve, and special member functions is undefined behavior.
+Use of a tensor with a size zero extent - other than size, capacity, resize, reserve, and special member functions is undefined behavior.

   *Rationale*: There were a couple motivating factors: I felt default construction of a dynamically allocated tensor should be supported; however, should not require immediate allocation.
 Additionally, resizing to zero is itself informative.
 Not allowing such would require additional special logic and code bloat for conveying the same information.
 - Construction from constrained lambda expression

   *Rationale*: Allows for in-place construction of elements for a wide variety of use cases.
 Addition, subtraction, multiplication, etc. simply require the right lambda expression.